anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The journey of a thousand miles begins with one step.
+Quote: Whoever is happy will make others happy, too.

-By: Laozi
+By: Mark Twain